vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### plugins install

-Installs a plugin on CLI.
+Installs a plugin on the CLI.

 #### Usage